 Consideration What DIY Changes

-Labor cost Genuine savings if you have relevant skills
+Labor cost Real savings if your skills line up

-Permitting Still required; you navigate this yourself without installer relationships
+Permitting Still required; you handle it without an installer’s existing relationships

-Utility interconnection Still required; can be more complex without installer experience
+Utility interconnection Still required; often more complex without installer experience

-Tax credit Still eligible, but calculated on a different cost basis
+Tax credit Still eligible, but calculated on a smaller cost basis

-Workmanship warranty Generally absent; you are essentially self-insuring this risk
+Workmanship warranty Typically absent; you’re self-insuring this risk

 What This Homeowner Ultimately Decided

-Are you considering a DIY approach for your own solar installation?
-Describe your relevant skills and what specifically appeals to you about this approach, and I can help you think through whether the full scope of what this involves genuinely fits your situation.
+Weighing a DIY approach for your own solar installation?
+Tell us about your relevant skills and what draws you to this route, and we can help you think through whether the full scope of the project actually fits your situation.